qwerfd2/Groove_Coaster_2_Server/README.md

 You shall bare all the responsibility for any potential consequences as a result of running this server.
 If you do not agree to these requirements, you are not allowed to replicate or run this program.

-It is designed as a **local** server, as Flask face issues with high concurrency.
+~~It is designed as a **local** server, as Flask face issues with high concurrency.
 There is an optimized, `async` server, but the code is not open source.
 Only vetted server owners that will not violate the license terms will be given access.
-Contact the repo owner for more information.
+Contact the repo owner for more information.~~

+The async server is now open source under the GPLv2 license.
+It has superceded the old server in terms of functionality and performance.

 Inspiration: [Lost-MSth/Arcaea-server](https://github.com/Lost-MSth/Arcaea-server)